About Us » Pupil Premium

 Please see the attached report for a breakdown of our Pupil Premium spend and its impact on outcomes.

-If you wish to talk to a member of staff about Pupil premium, please contact Ms Moss, Assistant Headteacher – firstname.lastname@example.org
+If you wish to talk to a member of staff about Pupil Premium, please contact Ms Moss, Assistant Principal – firstname.lastname@example.org